-Under the current Medicaid laws, even after you enter a nursing home, your personal residence will not be counted as part of your assets in determining if you are eligible for Medicaid coverage of your nursing home costs.
+Under the current Medicaid laws in most states, even after a senior enters a nursing home, their personal residence will not be counted as an asset in determining their financial eligibility for Medicaid coverage of long-term care costs.

-But what if you are single and you move from your home to an assisted living facility, and later your condition requires you to move into a nursing home?
-Will Medicaid pay for that nursing home?
-Will your former home continue to be exempt?
+What if a senior is single, moves from their home to an assisted living facility, and then later on their condition requires them to move into a nursing home?
+Will Medicaid still pay for their skilled nursing care and consider their former home exempt?

-Indeed, even if you moved directly from your home to a nursing home (and for these purposes a short transitional stay in a hospital does not count), your home may not be exempt unless you continue to have the “intent to return" to your former home.
-Under federal law, if you cannot express this intent yourself, your spouse or dependent relative may express it for you.
-That being said, it is always a better idea to write down your intent to return home as soon as possible after you enter a nursing home, so that should it become necessary to document your intent, there will be written proof.
+Indeed, even if a senior moves directly to a nursing home (and for these purposes a short transitional stay in a hospital does not count), their home may not be exempt unless they maintain the “intent to return.”
+Under federal law, if a senior cannot express this intent themselves, then their spouse or another relative may express it for them.
+It is always a good idea to put one’s intent to return home in writing as soon as possible after entering a nursing home.
+Should it become necessary to document a senior’s intentions, there will already be written proof.

 In summary, there are specific triggers that cause a home to lose its protected status.
-An exempt home becomes a countable asset when the owner has no living spouse or dependent remaining in the community home and:
+A previously exempt primary residence becomes a countable asset when the owner has no spouse, dependent or eligible adult caregiver living in the community home and:

-- Moves into a nursing home or other medical institution permanently with no expressed intent to return to the community home.
+- Moves into a nursing home or other medical institution permanently with no expressed intent to return to the community home; or